 The sudden swarm of those scarabs shocked everyone.
 It sparked a lot of questions and possibilities.
 How could they be alive after centuries without water or food?
-In one of the script’s version, the critters’ appearance and significance was actually explained.
+In one of the script’s versions, the critters’ appearance and significance were actually explained.

 Ardeth is Alive!

 Sorry to break it to you guys.
 Ardeth was supposed to die by the end of the movie.
 You weren’t supposed to see him again.
 But that was only in the first versions of the script.
 The heroic Medjai leader was going to be killed by the mummy priests.
 Thankfully, Sommers changed the direction of the film.